Student-Run Recycling Plan (high school)

-- design a project related to earth day, NHS, or another school activity.
+- design a project related to Earth Day, NHS, or another school activity.

 - carry out a recycling plan that is good for the environment and teaches others to be responsible with waste.

-- PowerPoint slides in the handouts below
+- PowerPoint document in the handouts below

 - materials determined by student planning, such as recycle bins